Cairi-S/Welcome-Foolish-Mortals/README.md

 [Sibelus](http://www.sibelius.com/download/index.html) - Used to create the custom audio files.

-[Audacity](https://www.audacityteam.org/) - Used to modifiy audio files and convert them to mp3 files.
+[Audacity](https://www.audacityteam.org/) - Used to modify audio files and convert them to mp3 files.

+[markdown-toc](http://ecotrust-canada.github.io/markdown-toc/) - Used to generate README.md Table of Contents.

 ### Testing ###